 Progressive, scratch-resistant or tinted lenses may cost more.
 Many plans use copayments for lens options and the potential out-of-pocket costs can be high depending on the options you want.

 Out-of-network services may not be covered or covered for a lower amount.
-Both situations can increase out-of-pocket costs.
+Both situations can increase out-of-pocket costs but you still have peace of mind knowing you are covered at home or, at least, partially.

 Annual commitments are common among New Jersey vision insurance providers and help to keep premiums affordable.
 Expect to pay for coverage for a full year when you choose a provider.
 In nearly all cases, however, you can pay for your vision insurance with smaller monthly premiums.
 Some providers may offer a discount for paying for a full year in 1 payment.